 After graduation, she began working in sustainable design while she worked on the human composting concept on the side.
 In 2014, she was awarded the Echoing Green Fellowship, which allowed her to focus full-time on sustainable death care.

 In 2014, she founded the Urban Death Project, where she worked with experts in soil science, engineering, and project management to develop the initial composting system.
 Less than a year later, the company tested the concept with the help of Western Carolina University Professor Cheryl Johnston.

 In 2015, Spade launched a Kickstarter project called "The Urban Death Project: Laying Our Loved Ones to Rest."
 It was an immense success, with backers raising $91,378 in funds, which were used to further Spade's research.

-In 2016, Spade presented her work at TEDx Orcas Island in 2016.
+In 2016, Spade presented her work at TEDx Orcas Island.
 After her TED Talk, her team decided to change how a body would be placed for human composting, allowing faster legalization.
 Soon after, Recompose was founded, and the Urban Death Project was shuttered.
 Recompose secured author Margaret Atwood as an investor, and with additional investment from several others, the company raised $693,000.

 Later that year, Spade was awarded the Ashoka Fellowship and began to pursue legalization of the funeral method with the help of Professor Tanya Marsh and funeral director Nora Menkin.
 As a result, Washington was the first state to legalize the process in May 2019.